qsantos/airsick/intro.md

 taken from reality or KSP.

 <note>
-KSP is a propietary software.
+KSP is a proprietary software.
 You can play the demo for free, but will be limited to an older version with only a few parts available for building.
 The demo is way harder and the complete game way richer.
 </note>